kevalmorabia97/SEDTWik-Event-Detection-from-Tweets/README.md

 # SEDTWik: Event Detection from Tweets
-Implementation of my paper: **SEDTWik: Segmentation-based Event Detection from Tweets using WIKipedia** available <a href="https://www.aclweb.org/anthology/papers/N/N19/N19-3011/" target="_blank">here</a>
+Implementation of my paper: **SEDTWik: Segmentation-based Event Detection from Tweets using WIKipedia** which is available <a href="https://www.aclweb.org/anthology/papers/N/N19/N19-3011/" target="_blank">here</a>

 ## Cite